vursekar/time-adaptive-gnn/README.md

-# 10-707 Final Project: Traffic Forecasting
+# 10-707 Final Project: Time-Adaptive GNNs

 common.py contains constants (dataset file paths and such) to be used throughout this project.